jetbrains-academy/SimpleAndroidApp/Configuration/Emulator/task.md

  - Select the system image for a particular API level, and then click `Next`.
  - Change AVD properties as needed, and then click `Finish`.

- Now have your virtual device set up and you can run your application from any task by pressing the `Run` button, or by running the `MainActivity`.
+ Now your virtual device is set up and you can run your application from any task by pressing the `Run` button next to the target device drop-down menu, or by running the `MainActivity`.
 Android Studio installs the app on the AVD and starts the emulator.